JM1/ansible-collection-jm1-cloudy/roles/podman/README.md

     name: podman-httpd.service
 ```

-First, this role will install packages for Podman which match the distribution specified in variable `distribution_id`.
+First, this role will install packages for Podman.
 Next, it will run all tasks listed in `podman_config`.
-Once all tasks have finished and if anything has changed, then
+Once all tasks
+have finished and if anything has changed, then special task variable `handlers` will be evaluated for any changed tasks
-special task variable `handlers` will be evaluated for any changed tasks and all tasks defined in `handlers` will be
+and all tasks defined in `handlers` will be run.
-run.

 [ansible-inventory]: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
 [httpd]: https://httpd.apache.org/